All, Miscellaneous, Project Management & Advisory

 Efficiency in project management has been raised to a higher level in order to stay on par with the competition.
 Every project today is exclusive from others in terms of demands, quality, timeline, and other factors and it’s the PMC’s responsibility is to ensure that the project is executed as per the plan.

-The Indian real estate sector is one of the most recognized sectors globally; it is also the second larger employer in the country and is slated to grow 30% in the next 10 years.
+The Indian real estate services sector is one of the most recognized sectors globally; it is also the second larger employer in the country and is slated to grow 30% in the next 10 years.
 By 2020, India will need to generate 400,000 project management professionals (PMSs) every year in order to handle the ongoing and future projects, especially in infrastructure and power, said Project Management Institute (PMI) hence establishing the evolution of Project Management Consultancy in last 150 years.